millerm22/Engineering_4_Notebook/README.md

 ### Assignment Description

 Write your assignment description here.
-It should be a few sentences.
+It should be at least a few sentences.

 ### Evidence